 US CME

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME®) through the joint providership of prIME Oncology and [Insert other company name]. prIME Oncology is accredited by the ACCME to provide continuing medical education for physicians.
+prIME Oncology is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians.

 [Insert ACCME logo]

 prIME Oncology designates this enduring activity for a maximum of XX AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.